stolostron/sre-doc/docs/design.md

 We are following the following OCP upgrade policy:

 - The ACM SRE maintenance window is between Sunday night (CST) and Wednesday morning (CST).
+- We are following OpenShift **stable** upgrade channel
 - OCP minor version release upgrades will happen during this window.
     - We will deploy the latest version, weekly.
 - OCP major version release upgrades will happen during this window.
     - We will upgrade to the next release, 1 week after it is available.
 - Development stage is upgraded first.
 - Production(s) stage is upgraded next.

+#### Gitops procedure for upgrading OCP

+This is driven by an ACM Policy that applies the expected ClusterVesion Custom Resource. <Add link>

 ### Upgrade - ACM